tardate/LittleArduinoProjects/Kinetics/FQ777-954/TearDown/README.md

 It seems that a v3.5 APK of the RC-Leading app is available for download from other sources, such as
 <https://apkpure.com/rc-leading/com.lewei.multiple.rcleading>.

-I downloaded this to an old/spare Andriod phone, and it works fine without any apparent issues.
+I downloaded this to an old/spare Android phone, and it works fine without any apparent issues.

 ## Credits and References